Bayesian games with nested information: Introduction

-Simon \cite{Simon2003} showed that the existence of equilibrium relies on measurability requirements: there is a three-player Bayesian game with finite action spaces and no measurable Bayesian equilibrium, but with a non-measurable Bayesian equilibrium.
-Hellman \cite{Hellman2014} provided an example of a two-player Bayesian game with finite action spaces and no measurable Bayesian $\ep$-equilibrium for $\ep > 0$ sufficiently small; that is, for every strategy profile, at least one type of one player can profit more than $\ep$ by deviating.
-Simon \cite{Simon2018, Simon2023} provided examples of, respectively, three-player and two-player Bayesian games that do not admit a Harsanyi $\ep$-equilibrium for $\ep > 0$ sufficiently small; that is, for every strategy profile, at least one player can profit more than $\ep$ by deviating at the ex-ante stage game.
+One of the very few general existence results is Milgrom and Weber \cite{MW1985}, who assumed that the prior belief of the agents is either independent across types, or at least absolutely continuous with respect to some independent prior (i.e., absolutely continuous with respect to the product of the marginals).
+It remained for some time an open question as to whether, failing this condition, equilibria could fail to exist.
+Simon \cite{Simon2003} showed that this was indeed the case by constructing an example of a Bayesian game with a continuum of types and no Bayesian equilibrium.
+Hellman \cite{Hellman2014} provided an example of a two-player Bayesian game with finite action spaces and no Bayesian $\ep$-equilibrium for all $\ep > 0$ sufficiently small; that is, for every strategy profile, a positive probability of types of one of the players can profit more than $\ep$ by deviating.
+Simon and Tomkowicz \cite{Simon2018, Simon2023} provided examples of, respectively, three-player and two-player Bayesian games that do not admit a Harsanyi $\ep$-equilibrium for $\ep > 0$ sufficiently small; that is, for every strategy profile, at least one player can profit more than $\ep$ by deviating at the ex-ante stage game.